-- Take precautions to prevent danger to persons and damage if the rupture disk is actuated. - Observe information on the rupture disk sticker. - Make sure that the function and operation of the rupture disk is not impeded through the installation of the device. - Do not use a heating jacket. - Do not remove or damage the rupture disk. - After the rupture disk is actuated, do not operate the measuring device any more.
+- ► Take precautions to prevent danger to persons and damage if the rupture disk is actuated. - ▶ Observe information on the rupture disk sticker. - ► Make sure that the function and operation of the rupture disk is not impeded through the installation of the device. - ► Do not use a heating jacket. - ▶ Do not remove or damage the rupture disk.

-The position of the rupture disk is indicated on a sticker applied over it.
-If the rupture disk is triggered, the sticker is destroyed.
-The disk can therefore be visually monitored.
+The position of the rupture disk is indicated on a sticker beside it.